Former Chief Justice of India

 Retired On2nd Oct, 2018

-Additional Judge of the Orissa High Court 1996
+Additional Judge of the Madhya Pradesh High Court December 19th 1997 - November 30th 2009

 Chief Justice Misra was sworn in as the Chief Justice of India (CJI) on August 28th 2017.
 He became the 45th Chief Justice of India on 24th August 2017.
 He succeeded Chief Justice J. S. Khehar.
 He had a 14-month tenure, his last day in office was 2nd October 2018.

-CJI Misra headed the Delhi High Court bench which directed that the Delhi Police must upload FIRs on their website within 24 hours of the FIRs being lodged, in order to enable the accused to file appropriate applications before the court for redressal of their grievances.
-Only officers above the rank of Deputy Commissioner of Police can take the decision to not upload a copy of the FIR.
+CJI Misra headed the Delhi High Court bench which directed that the Delhi Police must upload FIRs on their website within 24 hours of the FIRs being lodged, to enable the accused to file appropriate applications before the court for redressal of their grievances.
+Only officers above the rank of Deputy Commissioner of Police can decide to not upload a copy of the FIR.

 - Hadiya Marriage Case